JoaquimXG/CM4025-Enterprise-Web/README.md

   - Takes a ViewSet and generates the routes for the endpoints

+### Validators

+- I think it will be best to avoid the validation in place from sequelize and instead use standalone validation on controllers
+  - Sequelize makes use of validator.js for string validation, should probably do the same

-## Exceptions
+## Errors

-- Need to extend from Error to allow throwing custom exceptions through express middleware
+- Need to extend from Error to allow throwing custom errors through express middleware

 ## Models